lynnfaraday/aresmush.com/tutorials/install/getting-a-hostname.md

 ## AresMUSH Domain

-You can request an AresMUSH sub-domain (yourmush.aresmush.com) by [contacting me directly](/feedback.html).
-AresMUSH sub-domains are given out at my sole discretion, and at no charge.
+You can request an AresMUSH sub-domain (yourmush.aresmush.com).
+See [Subdomain Terms of Service](/subdomain-tos.html) for details.

 ## Custom Domain